 Frequently Asked Questions

-- What kind of geometry does 3Delight for Maya support?
+- What kind of global illumination algorithm does 3Delight for Maya provides?

-- Can 3Delight for Maya render Maya Hair?
+- Can 3Delight for Maya render advanced effects such as Maya Fluid, Maya Hair and Paint Effects?

 - Does 3Delight for Maya support multi-layer rendering?